Useful Links and Resources

 Can make some changes and preset selections with OCR.
 You can also change kit pieces and presets, but it's limited.

-AZ: for Windows/NVDA, Sibiac framework allows almost complete operations (except MIDI files selection).
-Alpha with one developer and one user at the moment.
-But used approach allows creating accessibility layer for almost any plug-ins http://www.azslow.com/index.php?topic=372.0
+for Windows/NVDA, the Sibiac framework allows almost complete operation (except MIDI file selection).
+At the moment its an alpha version with one developer and one user But this approach allows creating an accessibility layer for almost any plug-in.
+Visit official site by following this link

 - Nectar 2 and Neutron 2: Once you find the presets menu with OCR, you can browse the subcategories with NVDA speech, using the arrow keys, however, the main category title is not announced.
 It behaves like a folder tree though.